ionic-team/cordova-plugin-ionic-webview/README.md

 How to get DER certificate from my server?

 `openssl s_client -connect my-server.com:443 -showcerts < /dev/null | openssl x509 -outform DER > mycert.der`

+##### Cookies

+Cookies are stored on the native system and are not forwarded to the WKWebView.